takagotch/page468/index.md

 {% include note.html content="If you have just one character of spacing off, Jekyll won't build due to the YAML syntax error.
 You'll see an error message in your console that says \"Error ... did not find expected key while parsing a block mapping at line 22 column 5.
 Error: Run jekyll build --trace for more information.\" If you encounter this, it usually refers to incorrect indentation or spacing in the YAML file.
 See the example mydoc_sidebar.yml file to see where your formatting went wrong." %}

-Each level must have at least one topic before the next level starts.
-You can't have a second level that contains multiple third levels without having at least one standalone topic in the second level.
-If you need a hierarchy that has a folder that contains other folders and no loose topics, use a blank `-` item like this:

-## Automated links

-If you want to use an automated system for managing links, see [Automated Links][mydoc_hyperlinks.html#automatedlinks].
-This approach automatically creates a list of Markdown references to simplify linking.

-## Other instructions

-The content here is just a getting started guide only.
-For other details in working with the theme, see the various sections in the sidebar.

 {% include links.html %}